Yadoms/mockup/ReadMe.md

 npm install -g yarn@berry
 ```

-After installing `yarn`, you have to install all devDepencies present in `package.json`.
+After installing `yarn`, you have to install all devDependencies present in `package.json`.

 ```
 yarn install